Both inverse psoriasis and jock itch can cause a person to have an itchy and uncomfortable groin, buttocks, or inner thigh area.

 In this article, we look at the similarities and differences between inverse psoriasis and jock itch, what triggers them, and how to relieve their symptoms.

 Inverse psoriasis is a form of psoriasis — an autoimmune skin condition — that affects folds in the skin.
-Inverse psoriasis affects between 3 and 7 percent of all people with psoriasis and can play a role in genital psoriasis.
+Inverse psoriasis affects between

 People with inverse or genital psoriasis develop red, painful areas of skin in the folds of the body, especially areas that experience sweat or skin-on-skin friction, such as: